Towards Understanding, Analyzing, and Optimizing Agentic AI Execution: A CPU-Centric Perspective

-We select these agentic AI workloads because they are representative of different categories of agentic systems, applications and tools.
-Specifically, \textit{\underline{First}, challenging applications}: they target factual, coding, and scientific tasks as well as live-data queries where standard LLMs under-perform. \textit{\underline{Second}, diverse computational patterns}: these models span a wide range of model sizes, orchestration patterns and tool integration strategies that are representative of broader agentic AI systems. \textit{\underline{Third}, academically grounded and industry-relevant}: workloads are curated from peer-reviewed research at top AI conferences as well as from widely adopted open-source repositories used in production.
+We select these agentic AI workloads because they are representative of different categories of compile-time characterization as well as applications and tools. \textit{\underline{Firstly}, challenging applications}: they target factual, coding, and scientific tasks as well as live-data queries where standard LLMs under-perform. \textit{\underline{Secondly}, diverse computational patterns}: these models span a wide range of model sizes, orchestration patterns and tool integration strategies that are representative of broader agentic AI systems. \textit{\underline{Finally}}, these tools are representative of general processing aspects of the CPU.
+For example, Python execution pipeline of compute-intensive benchmarks in the SWE-Agent tests out the execution units of the CPU.